influxdata/telegraf/plugins/outputs/mqtt/README.md

   ## Use SSL but skip chain & host verification
   # insecure_skip_verify = false

+  ## Batch messages sent on a topic in a flush interval
+  # batch = false

   ## Data format to output.
   data_format = "influx"
 ```